docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

 !!! note

-    `setup.sh` is not required since v10.2.0.
+    `setup.sh` is not required.
 We encourage you to use `docker exec -ti <CONTAINER NAME> setup` instead.

 !!! warning

     This script assumes Docker or Podman is used.
 You will not be able to use `setup.sh` with other container orchestration tools.

-[`setup.sh`][github-file-setupsh] is a script that aids in running commands inside your DMS container, including initial configuration.
-It has become a wrapper around `docker exec -ti <CONTAINER NAME> setup` where it basically tries to automatically determine `<CONTAINER NAME>`.
+[`setup.sh`][github-file-setupsh] is a script that is complimentary to the internal `setup` command in `docker-mailserver`.

+It mostly provides the convenience of aliasing `docker exec -ti <CONTAINER NAME> setup`, inferring the container name of a running `docker-mailserver` instance or running a new instance and bind mounting necessary volumes implicitly.

 It is intended to be run from the host machine, _not_ from inside your running container.
 The latest version of the script is included in the `docker-mailserver` repository.
 You may retrieve it at any time by running this command in your console: